Pages

 Early morning parties, blood-curdling screams, spousal abuse, child abuse, insanely loud music, mental retardation - I experienced it all.
 An ESL student told me the story of how he and his family of 45 relatives (all living together) had lived beside a man who constantly beat his wife and kids; 'it was horrible, horrible,' he said, shaking his head.
 I asked him if he had called the police and he replied, 'Negative.
 We wouldn't call police.
 Nobody call police in Taiwan because somebody might come to pay back telephone call to police.'
 In Taiwan, it's all about retribution and the repercussions of what can be viewed as squealing.

 Kitty corner to my first apartment in Tainan was another apartment building, and on the ground floor of that building there lived a lunatic that scratched and cursed at all hours of the night as he crept around the hidey-hole that he shared with an elderly couple that lived upstairs.
 He camped out behind two large garage doors lined with small windows which opened out on to the lane, an area that he had appropriated for himself and that he protected with more vigilantism than a combat veteran.
 Bed frames, sewing machines, tools, mattresses, stuffing, picture frames and sofas were all piled up to the ceiling in his rooms.
 It had been a bedding shop at one point and they never got rid of everything when they closed up shop.
-A baseball bat, with which he used to terrorize the neighborhood, was usually at hand leaning against his plastic lounge chair, where he sat at night smoking cigarettes and keeping guard on his appropriated piece of real estate.
+A baseball bat, with which he used to terrorize the neighborhood, was usually at hand propped up against his plastic lounge chair, where he sat at night smoking cigarettes, to keep guard on his appropriated piece of real estate.

-A month later, I woke up to loud voices downstairs and looked over to the old man's place.
-He was seriously arguing with someone and again, the violence in the Chinese language when spoken with hostility struck me.
-They carried on for a while until the man he was arguing with ran down the alley and got into his car and sped off.
-Finally, silence.
 I sighed and went back to bed, but within the hour I heard the siren of an ambulance as it came up the lane and stopped.
-The guys cut the siren, took out the stretcher and went inside the cramped space where the old man slept.
-Two security guards from my building were also in there and everyone was talking and walking back and forth.
-They were there for a while and I could only see the bottom half of their bodies as they moved around; then I saw the old man's legs as they strapped him on the stretcher and rolled him out.
-He was uncovered and moaning and babbling, and I was shocked to see that his legs, his white t-shirt and his face were covered in blood.
+I went out to look.
+The guys cut the siren, took out a stretcher, and went inside the cramped space where the old man slept.
+Two security guards from my building were also there hanging around outside and everyone was talking and walking back and forth.
+They were there for a while, and I could only see the bottom half of their bodies as they moved around.
+Then, I saw the bottom of the old man's legs as they strapped him on to the stretcher.
+As they rolled him out of the garage, he was uncovered and moaning and babbling, and I was shocked to see that his thighs, his white t-shirt and his face were covered in blood.
 They lifted him into the ambulance, closed the back doors and drove off.
-The next day I asked the security guard in our building what had happened.
-He laughed and shook his head and said the old bastard had gotten into an argument with somebody and had been stabbed.
-'Do they know who did it?'
-I asked.
-'No, nobody knows anything about it.'
-And that was the last that was seen of him.

 ____________________________________________